zsolt2/foodbear/README.md

  - Make sure to import the [database dump](./dbdump/dbdump.sql)

 You can access the development server at [http://localhost:4200](http://localhost:4200).
 The backend API is listening on port [3000](http://localhost:300).
-If you using docker compose you can access phpMyAdmin at [http://localhost:8080](http://localhost:8080).
+If you using docker compose you can access phpMyAdmin at [http://localhost:8080](http://localhost:8080).(Credentials: root:root)

 # Featues